-- · Students participate in Years 5 & 6 Camps, excursions, ICAS Competitions (Year 3-7), Maths Team Challenge, Optiminds, Brain Day challenges, Project 600 and other cluster curriculum initiatives/events.
+- Students participate in Years 5 & 6 Camps, excursions, ICAS Competitions (Year 3-7), Maths Team Challenge, Brain Day, Project 600 and other cluster curriculum initiatives/events.

-- · Our students have access to an array of before and after school providers and lunchtime clubs/activities.
+- Our students have access to an array of before and after school providers and lunchtime clubs/activities.
 Our staff also has a broad range of expertise and individual passions that they enjoy sharing with our students.
-Teachers elect to run clubs and groups at lunch time and before and after school including gifted and talented groups, reading intervention and the homework club.
+Teachers elect to run clubs and groups at lunch time and before and after school.

-- · An Instrumental Music Programme offers tuition in Strings and Percussion instruments to students in Years 5-7 and strings for students in Year 3
+- An Instrumental Music Program offers tuition in Strings and Percussion instruments to students in Years 5-7 and strings for students in Year 3

 - · A strong focus on Performing Arts provides opportunities for participation in the musical, choir and gala concert

 - · A range of representative sporting activities as well as sporting sessions provided by community groups e.g. Auskick

-- · Interschool sport for years 5-7
+- Interschool sport for years 5-7

-- · Breakfast Club
+- Breakfast Club

-- · NAIDOC Activities
+- NAIDOC Activities

 - · Harmony Day Activities

-- · Wakakirri

-- · Indigenous groups
+- Indigenous groups

-- · Gifted and Talented programmes
+- Gifted and Talented programs